 You are here

-- Tattoos, body-piercing, acupuncture or electrolysis if the equipment is not sterile
+- Tattoos, body-piercing, acupuncture or electrolysis if the equipment is not sterile.

 Hepatitis C is not spread by casual contact such as hugging, kissing, sneezing, coughing, or sharing food or drinks.
-It is also not spread by insect bites or swimming in a treated pool when you have cuts, scrapes or are menstruating.

-- Feeling tired
+- feeling tired

-- Muscle pain
+- muscle pain

-- Loss of appetite and nausea
+- loss of appetite and nausea

-- Jaundice (yellowing of the skin or eyes)
+- jaundice (yellowing of the skin or eyes)